JohnUfo/SmartSpend/README.md

 1. Go to Settings → Budget & Goals
 2. Tap "Add Budget" to create category-specific budgets
 3. Set your spending limits and enable budget tracking
-4. Use "Suggest Budgets" for AI-powered recommendations
+4. Use "Suggest Budgets" for AI-powered recommendations (updates immediately)
+5. Use "Reset All Budgets" to clear all budgets (updates immediately)

 ### Creating Recurring Expenses
 1. Navigate to the "Recurring" tab